The University of Kentucky men's basketball team defeats Tennessee 74-66 on Saturday, January 18, 2014

 During Stoops' three seasons, FSU went 10-4, 9-4 and 12-2, including wins over South Carolina in the 2010 Chick-fil-A Bowl, Notre Dame in the 2011 Champs Sports Bowl and Northern Illinois in the 2013 Orange Bowl.

 Stoops was defensive coordinator and DBs coach at Arizona from 2004-09, working for his brother, Mike, who was head coach of the Wildcats.
 During Mark's time there, Arizona's records improved steadily, going 3-8, 3-8, 6-6, 5-7, 8-5 and 8-5.
 The Wildcats advanced to the Las Vegas Bowl and Holiday Bowl during the last two years.
-Mark and Mike are brothers of Oklahoma head coach Bob Stoops, with Mark being the youngest.
+Mark and Mike are also brothers of Oklahoma head coach Bob Stoops, with Mark being the youngest of the three.
 Mike is currently the defensive coordinator on Bob's staff at Oklahoma.
-The eldest of the four Stoops brothers, Ron, Jr., is the linebackers coach at Youngstown State.

 Stoops inherited an Arizona unit that was 109th in the nation in total defense and 107th in scoring defense in 2003, the year before he arrived.
 By the end of his term at Arizona, the Wildcats ranked in the nation's top 25 in total defense his final two seasons and ranked as high as 33rd in scoring defense.

 Prior to Arizona, Stoops coached the defensive backs three years at Miami (Fla.).
 The 2001 national champion Hurricanes led the nation in pass efficiency defense, scoring defense and turnover margin.
 That team also established a school record with 27 interceptions and 45 total takeaways.